Vicky27/SaaS/README.md

-List of SaaS boilerplates (starter kits) by stack
+List of SaaS boilerplates (starter kits) by www.geekmobster.com

 *Did I miss something?
 Do you have a boilerplate to share?
-Drop me a message at msc.smirnov.am@gmail.com or create a PR*
+Drop me a message at vicky278711@gmail.com or create a PR*

 ## Ruby on Rails